stanulilic/stanleyulili.com-old/_posts/2020-02-14-how-to-install-nodejs-and-npm-on-windows.md

 tags:
  - node.js
  - javascript
-excerpt: Node.js is a runtime environment that allows execution of JavaScript outside the browser.
+excerpt: In this article, you will learn how to install Node.js and NPM on Windows and verifying the installation.
 title: "How to Install Nodejs and Npm on Windows"
 ---